Linux Users and Groups

 In addition to the most common read/write/execute file permissions, there are some additional modes that you might find useful, specifically the +t mode (sticky bit) and the +s mode (setuid bit).
 These functions describe the behavior of files and executables in multi-user situations.

-When set on a file or directory, the sticky bit, or +t mode, means that only the owner (or root) can delete the file, regardless of which users have write access to this file/directory by way of group membership or ownership.
-This is useful when a file or directory is owned by a group through which a number of users share write access to a given set of files.
+When set on a directory, the sticky bit, or +t mode, means that only the owner (or root) can delete or rename files within that directory, regardless of which users have write access to the directory by way of group membership or ownership.
+This is useful when a directory is owned by a group through which a number of users share write access to a given set of files.

-To set the sticky bit on a file named
+To set the sticky bit on a directory named

-To remove the sticky bit from a file, use the
+To remove the sticky bit from a file or directory, use the

 chmod -t command.
-Note, to change the sticky bit, you need to be either root or the file owner.
-The root user will be able to delete files regardless of the status of the sticky bit.
+Note, to change the sticky bit, you need to be either root or the file/directory owner.
+The root user will be able to delete directories and files within them regardless of the status of the sticky bit.

 The setuid bit, or +s, when set on files allows users with permissions to execute a given file the ability to run that file with the permissions of file owner.
 For instance, if the file